 The trustees are company directors and ‘charity trustees’ (within the terms of section 177(1) of the Charities Act 2011) and are responsible for the general control and management of the administration of the Trust in accordance with the provisions set out in the Articles of Association and the terms of the Trust’s Funding Agreement with the Department for Education.

-The TRUE Learning Partnership Trust Board delegates responsibility for implementation of the vision and strategy to the Trust Leader (CEO) (and statutory ‘Accounting Officer’ responsible to the Department for Education and to Parliament for the proper use of public money).
-The Trust Board will hold the Trust Leader to account for the performance of the Trust, including the performance of individual schools within the Trust.
+The TRUE Learning Partnership Trust Board delegates responsibility for implementation of the vision and strategy to the Chief Executive Officer (and statutory ‘Accounting Officer’ responsible to the Department for Education and to Parliament for the proper use of public money).
+The Trust Board will hold the Chief Executive Officer to account for the performance of the Trust, including the performance of individual schools within the Trust.

 The Trust Board will ensure that each school has its own Local Governing Body, whose role is to exercise leadership on behalf of the Trust in the running of the individual school and to provide information to the Trust Board on its operation and performance; as well as monitor the application of the Trust’s vision and values at a local level.
 Full details of roles and responsibilities can be found in the Scheme of Delegation.